entur/cloud-logging/gcp/README.md

 # GCP support
-Stackdriver logging support (via console).
+GCP Stackdriver logging support (via console).
 Most features are opt-in via dependency import (this includes test dependencies).

+Features:

+ * spring boot starters for web and gRPC
+ * request-response logging
+ * on-demand logging (i.e. extra logging give certain conditions)
+ * test support for each of the above

+The recommended approach is to include the corresponding test artifact for each feature.

 ## micrometer-gcp
 Log severity metrics for Stackdriver.

-# Spring web support
+# Spring web
 ## spring-boot-starter-gcp-web
 Machine-readable JSON log configuration for Stackdriver.